 Hold on to Your Regulars

-Customer rewards should not be identical for everyone.
+Customer rewards and earning system should not be identical for everyone.

 As stated, focusing on your existing customers is the key revenue driver, so start fresh and design exclusive offers for your most loyal customers.